vruumllc/vr65816_PCB/README.md

 OK!
 You should now have a completed vr65816 retro-computer of your very own.
 Let's test it.
 - Plug the USB 2 OTG hub into the micro-B port of the Pico 2W RIA
 - On your host computer, copy the [test "ROM" files](https://github.com/vruumllc/vr65816_schematic/tree/main/test_ROMS) (ending in .rp6502) from this repository into the USB flash drive
-- Remove the USB flash drive from your host computer and plug it into the USB 2 OTG hub connected to the RIA
+- Remove the USB flash drive from your host computer and plug it into the USB 2 OTG hub
 - Plug in any other USB 2 peripherals like keyboard, mouse, and gamepad, if you have them
 - Plug in the headphones or computer speakers, if you have them
 - Plug in the video monitor if you have it, using the VGA to HDMI adapter if you have an HDMI monitor